 Education & Health & Justice

 Studies have shown that poor acoustics in classrooms have a detrimental effect on learning.
-It is vital that the latest guidance is used so that the level of speech intelligibility between teacher and pupil is optimised by considering sound insulation between spaces; mid-frequency reverberation times; indoor ambient noise levels; sound absorption in circulation spaces and special needs of spaces for children with hearing impairments.
+It is vital that the latest guidance is used so that the level of speech intelligibility between teacher and pupil is optimised by considering sound insulation between spaces, mid-frequency reverberation times, indoor ambient noise levels, sound absorption in circulation spaces and the special needs of spaces for children with hearing impairments.

 Many ANC registered acoustic consultancies also offer three dimensional computerised modelling to determine the level of reverberation or speech intelligibility in large or unusually shaped spaces such as multi-purpose halls.

-The ANC recognizes the importance of good acoustics in schools and have put in place The ANC Good Practice Guide (GPG) which aims to standardize the test method for demonstrating that schools comply with requirements.
+The ANC recognises the importance of good acoustics in schools and have put in place The ANC Good Practice Guide (GPG) which aims to standardise the test method for demonstrating that schools comply with requirements.
 Indeed the ANC have gone one step further with the proposal of The Schools Testing Certification Scheme, a testing scheme that would be recognised should commissioning be mandatory in the future.

 Whether it be a walk-in health care centre or a hospital it is important that new healthcare developments have good acoustic conditions to maintain privacy and good speech intelligibility for users, and to aid in the recovery of patients.
 Health Technical Memorandum 08-01: Acoustics sets out acoustic design targets and practicable ways of meeting these targets whilst considering many other design drivers such as retaining hard (reflective) hygienic surface finishes in operating theatres.